I wanna be real about something because we need to be real about the fact that it is real.

 We’ve all got our demons.
 Even that girl with the perfect smile and hot boyfriend.
 Spoiler alert: maybe she feels isolated from true friendships, maybe her boyfriend hit her, and perhaps her dad left her.
 Don’t think you know someone’s story by the way their life is portrayed.
 And don’t think the way your life is portrayed defines your worth or tells your story.

-Shame slips in and traps us inside of our own head until we nearly burst and rings our souls out to dry.
+Shame slips in and traps us inside of our own head until we nearly burst.
+It rings our souls out to dry and squashes our joy.

-So if you’ve ever looked at some little crevice or corner of who you are and seen your demons.
-But before you let shame take over and squish any joy fighting for a place in your heart, I want to remind you of one profound thing:
+So if you’ve ever looked at some little crevice or corner of who you are and seen your demons, I want to remind you of one profound thing:

 There is still worth in Jesus’ death on the cross for you, even when you’ve done something or have something you’re ashamed of.
 For your guilt, for your low self esteem, for your weird toenail fungus, whatever it is eating you up.